 Grouping & Aggregation¶

-ASQL's group by works like SQL's—but with guaranteed complete results by default.
+ASQL's group by works like SQL's.
+Use spine by when you want guaranteed complete results with gap-filling.

 Basic Syntax¶